Writing as Self-Expression and Community Building for Historically Underrepresented Students

 Through DRAFT, students will learn about writing in various disciplines at Southwestern, exploring the different kinds of writing we do in different majors, while also participating in college-level discussions, readings, and course-work.
 Students will also write and revise their own composition over the course of the week, and ultimately submit an essay to be included in a DRAFT publication.

 Our program uses all these practices to cultivate solidarity and community among incoming students.
-You will spend a week making friends and getting to know your soon-to-be colleagues at Southwestern.
+You will spend five weeks making friends and getting to know your soon-to-be colleagues at Southwestern.
 By participating in DRAFT, you’ll get a head start on learning things and meeting people that will help you grow and thrive at Southwestern.
 Our goal is not just to welcome you to Southwestern, but to support you in creating relationships that make our school feel like a home and a community.